DanielOBenson/inav/docs/VTOL.md

 ## General
 - VTOL model operating in multi-copter (MC) mode may encounter challenges in windy conditions.
 Please exercise caution when testing in such conditions.
 - Make sure you can recover from a complete stall before trying the mid air transition
-- It will be much safer if you can understand every line in diff all, read your diff all before maiden
+- It will be much safer if you can understand every line in diff all.
+Read your diff all before maiden

 ## Tilting-rotor
 - In some tilting motor models, you may experience roll/yaw coupled oscillations when `MIXER TRANSITION` is activated.
 To address this issue, you can try the following:
-    1. Use prop blade meets at top/rear prop direction for tilting motors to balance the effects of torque and P-factor.
+    1. Use prop blade ####### meets #### at top/rear prop direction for tilting motors to balance the effects of torque and P-factor.
     2. In addition to 1.
 Add a little yaw mixing(about 0.2) in tilt motors.
 - There will be a time window that tilting motors is providing up lift but rear motor isn't.
-Result in a sudden pitch raise on the entering of the mode.
-Use the max speed or faster speed in tiling servo to reduce the time window.
-OR lower the throttle on the entering of the FW mode to mitigate the effect.
+Results in a sudden pitch raise on entering the mode.
+Use the max speed or faster speed in tiling servo to reduce the time window, OR lower the throttle on entering the FW mode to mitigate the effect.
 ## Dedicated forward motor
 - Easiest way to setup a vtol. and efficiency can be improved by using different motor/prop for hover and forward flight